Kia e-Niro EV - Range, charging & running costs

 The Kia e-Niro's impressive claimed battery range combines with Kia's excellent seven-year warranty

 Based on the latest WLTP fuel economy and range measurement regime, Kia claims a 282-mile battery range for the 64kWh version of the e-Niro.
-That's enough to place the car among the very longest-range EVs that have been launched so far, running top Tesla models very close for a fraction of their prices.
+While that's not enough to place the car among the very longest-range EVs that have been launched so far, running top Tesla models very close for a fraction of their prices is a huge achievement.

 Kia e-Niro range and charging

-A 282-mile range may be considerably less than a petrol-fuelled car can manage on a full tank of fuel, but the truth is that most drivers only find occasional need to travel more than 300 miles between overnight stops.
+A 282-mile range may be considerably less than a petrol-fuelled car can manage on a full tank of fuel, but the truth is that most drivers only occasionally need to travel more than 300 miles between overnight stops.
 For many, the e-Niro’s range means a single weekly charge will suffice, which doesn’t just further reduce running costs but also greatly increases convenience.
+Most people will charge overnight, so it’s no more hassle than plugging in your phone before bed.

 The e-Niro is also offered with a smaller 39kWh battery and in this form it’s capable of up to 180 miles between charges.
-While this is less than other electric SUVs like the Peugeot e-2008, which is capable of 193 miles on a charge, it could still be a decent (and less expensive) option for those who drive shorter distances.
+While this is less than other electric SUVs such as the Peugeot e-2008, which is capable of around 200 miles on a charge, it could still be a decent (and less expensive) option for those who drive shorter distances.

 When battery range does begin to dwindle, charging is done using a CCS or Type 2 cable fitting into the port hidden behind a flap in the front grille.
 A Type 2 public charging cable and three-pin plug for charging from a wall socket are standard.

-Irrespective of how you drive, company-car users will always enjoy the low rate of Benefit-in-Kind (BiK) tax that electric cars attract – zero-emissions vehicles benefit from a 0% BiK banding for the 2020/21 year, rising to 1% in the 2021/22 tax year.
+Irrespective of how you drive, company-car users will always enjoy the low rate of Benefit-in-Kind (BiK) tax that electric cars attract – zero-emissions vehicles benefit from a 2% BiK banding for the 2022/23 tax year, the lowest possible tax group.